webplatform/docs/css/properties/border-radius/index.md

 * It’s possible to end up with elliptical corners, even by specifying one radius.
 This occurs when you are using percentages, since they resolve to a different number for each axis (horizontally they are percentages of the border box width, vertically of the height).
 For a demonstration, refer to the ellipse example above (example #3)
 * Since border-radius rounds the border box of the element, the inner (padding box) corners will have smaller radii (specifically border-radius - border-width), or even no rounding, if the border is thicker than the border-radius value.
 Another consequence of this is that when there are different border widths on adjacent sides, the curves of the padding box will be elliptical.
 * Note that although in the border-radius shorthand, there is a slash (/) to separate horizontal from vertical radii, they are space separated in the longhands.
-}}
+* <code>border-radius</code> can take between one and four values:
+** one value will be applied to all four corners
+** two values will be applied to top-left + bottom-right, and top-right + bottom-left ** three values will be applied to ...
+** four values will be applied to the four corners separately, in the order of top-left, top-right, bottom-right, bottom-left }}
 {{Related_Specifications_Section
 |Specifications={{Related Specification